pabx06/buildghidra/README.md

 3. You know have a second code browser icon [dark](/dark_night.png). us it (drag and drop project file)

 ### ChangeLog
+- armfix branche: a patch that fix bug in decompiler not decompiling odd of switch's jumptable
 - v1.1.1 Color Console Interpreter
 - v1.1.0  Color About,Tips of the day, Bytes Viewer, save data,  CodeBrowser Tooltip, ARM manual